 Kit, gear, or whatever you like to call it.
-The equipment we buy to survive, protect, get home, bug out etc. Some of us that have served in the military and had to use all kinds of gear for our jobs, we realized some of it was excellent and some just didn’t work for us.
+The equipment we buy to survive, protect, get home, bug out, etc. Some of us that have served in the military and had to use all kinds of gear for our jobs, realized some of it was excellent and some just didn’t work for us.
 So we either bought or improvised our gear or kit to ensure we had what worked for us.
-This article will discuss more about organizing your survival kit into levels more so than the specific contents.
+This article will discuss organizing your survival kit into levels more so than the specific contents.
 I will discuss each level in more detail in further articles.

 When it comes to buying your kit, look at what works for you.
 Do not go and buy the latest and greatest because of a slick marketing campaign or trend.
 Always find the biggest bang for your buck.
 A word of caution, do research and read reviews of those who used and/or tested the gear.
 You do not want to buy cheap gear that won’t last, but you don’t also have to buy expensive gear that does not work for you.
 So it is a personal choice.
 I don’t buy just from a single brand, I own items from various manufacturers like:

 - SOG multi-tools, etc.

 I research the items for the specific need I will use and in most cases look at the multipurpose use of the item.
 I also look for the compatibility of the brands with other brands for modularity.
 One note to make; be sure to check the fastex buckles on the items, not all brands use the same type of buckle, and make sure they are good for the weight/tension that will be placed on them.
 You don’t want to be moving through the Appalachians to your bug out location and have your chest rig fail and fall apart at the wrong moment.
 You will need to be ready to make some field repairs once you establish security.
 So always have some 550 cord, heavy-duty sewing needles, 100 MPH tape, and/or sturdy safety pins on hand.